 "ECD is unique because we're led by international business executives working with a board of Ambassadors from over 20 countries.
 As a long-time supporter, I know that a company's participation helps create relationships in small social settings and allows the frank exchange of views and perspectives with Ambassadors and with the greater diplomatic community in Washington."

--Carolyn Brehm, Chair, ECD Board of Directors and former Vice President for Global Government Relations & Public Policy, Procter & Gamble Company
+-Carolyn Brehm, Former Chair, ECD Board of Directors and Former Vice President for Global Government Relations & Public Policy, Procter & Gamble Company